TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 ### About comments

-Comments are a great tool.
-But like any good tool, it can be misused.
+Comments are a great tool but like any good tool, they can be misused.
 Especially for someone early in their coding journey, it might be tempting to have comments that explain *everything* the code is doing.
-This is not a good practice.

-Next, we'll look into some common pitfalls in commenting and *why* they are pitfalls.
+This is generally not a good practice.
+Let's look at some common pitfalls when commenting and *why* they are pitfalls.

 #### Don't comment when you should be using git